-- If you would like to take your child out of school, please complete the Leave of Absence Request Form. - For unexpected absentees, please call the office and provide a written note for 3 or more days. - A doctor's note will be required for absence of 5 days or more.
+- If you would like to take your child out of school, please complete the Leave of Absence Request - For unexpected absentees, please call the office and provide a written note for 3 or more days. - A doctor's note will be required for absence of 5 days or more (not required in the Junior School).